umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-between-regions/index.md

 8. Verify that the schema and files have been merged into the live environment on the *US project*.
 9. Transfer content and media from the local *EU project* to the *US project*.
-10. Verify that all the content and media has been transfered to the *US project*.
+10. Verify that all the content and media have been transfered to the *US project*.

-Once you have verified that all schema and files as well as content and media has successfully been deployed and transfered to your new *US project* the migration process is complete.
+Once you have verified that all schema and files as well as content and media has successfully been deployed and transferred to your new *US project* the migration process is complete.

-It is highly recommended to thoroughly go through everything on the migrated site in order to ensure that everything works as expected.
+It is highly recommended to thoroughly go through everything on the migrated site to ensure that everything works as expected.

 ## Post migration checks and settings